 A Day in the Life of Desert Museum Science

-Victoria, an undergraduate at the University of Arizona, checks the lesions on her grass samples every day.
-She’s testing the selectivity of a natural herbicide for invasive buffelgrass.
-Buzz, a retired entomologist and Museum volunteer, spends several hours each week staring down a microscope, looking at minute details of native bees to sort them by genus.
-Isabella, a senior at Sunnyside High School, removes a leg from a tiny native bee for DNA barcoding.
-A team of ecosystem modelers, ecologists and botanists analyzes 40 years of blooming data to uncover the effects of climate change on our native plants.
-Ya-Ching, a Geographic Information System analyst at the Desert Museum overlays maps of fire intensity and grass cover to help determine the role of buffelgrass in the Bighorn fire.
+Buzz Hoffman, a retired entomologist and founding member of the Museum’s Bee Team volunteers, spends several hours each week staring down a microscope, looking at minute details of native bees to sort them by genus.
+Isabella, a senior at Sunnyside High School, picks up where Buzz leaves off, removing a leg from a tiny native bee for DNA barcoding.
+Kim Franklin, Conservation and Science Manager, working with a team of ecosystem modelers, ecologists and botanists, analyzes 40 years of native plant blooming and flowering data to uncover the effects of climate change on our Sonoran Desert.
+Ya-Ching Lin, Geographic Information System Analyst, overlays maps of fire intensity and grass cover to help determine the role of buffelgrass in the Bighorn fire.

 A Science and Conservation Legacy

-The Museum’s science and research has provided a key pillar supporting conservation of ecosystems throughout the Sonoran Desert, including the first protection of an island in the Gulf of California (Isla Rasa) in 1964, the establishment of a reserve for Tropical Deciduous Forest (Monte Mojino) near Alamos, Sonora in 1996, the adoption of the Sonoran Desert Conservation Plan in Pima County in 1998, the establishment of Ironwood Forest National Monument in 2000, and the founding of the Southern Arizona Buffelgrass Coordination Center in 2008.
-Learn more about the long history of science and conservation at the Desert Museum here.
+The Museum’s science and research has provided a key pillar supporting conservation of ecosystems throughout the Sonoran Desert, including the first protection of an island in the Gulf of California (Isla Rasa) in 1964, the establishment of a reserve for Tropical Deciduous Forest (Monte Mojino) near Alamos, Sonora in 1996, the adoption of the Sonoran Desert Conservation Plan in Pima County in 1998, the establishment of Ironwood Forest National Monument in 2000, and scientific support for the founding of the Southern Arizona Buffelgrass Coordination Center in 2008.
+Learn more about the long history of science and conservation at the Desert Museum here, and in this 2022 article in the Journal of Zoological and Botanical Gardens.

 Today and Tomorrow